erew123/alltalk_tts/README.md

 - Gradio web interface (see the screenshots)
 - Retrieval based Voice Conversion, AKA, RVC voice Pipeline, re-written to work on Python 3.11.
 - TTS Generator will now use any TTS engine.
-- Vastly updated API Suite. **V2 is not 100% compatable with v1.**.
-New SillyTavern extension is included in the `/system/` folder.
-See here for an explanation https://github.com/erew123/alltalk_tts/issues/166
+- Vastly updated API Suite. **V2 is not 100% compatable with v1.
+(See here for an explanation https://github.com/erew123/alltalk_tts/issues/166)**.
+  - New SillyTavern extension is included in the `/system/` folder.
+  - New remote TGWUI extension if you want to run your TTS elsewhere from the AllTalk server.
 - OpenAI compatable endpoint/API.
 Meaning this should work as an alternative endpoint with any software that can send a TTS generation request to OpenAI.
 - Fully customisable API Settings.
 I have **NOT** tested any limits of any TTS engines.
 - Updated Finetuning for XTTS models
 - Audio Transcoding to about 6x formats (mp3, opus, etc)
 - About 50 gradio interface themes if you arent happy with the standard Gradio one.
 - Documentaton has been about 80% updated.
 Its built into the interface.
+- Lots and lots of other things too numerous to mention.

 There is a welcome screen that covers a few other bits, along with the built in documentation.

 ---